Controlled bond expansion for DMRG ground state search at single-site costs: Abstract

 \section{Abstract}

 DMRG ground state search algorithms employing symmetries must be able to expand virtual bond spaces by adding or changing symmetry sectors if these lower the energy.
 Traditional single-site DMRG does not allow bond expansion; two-site DMRG does, but at much higher computational costs.
 We present a controlled bond expansion (CBE) algorithm that yields two-site accuracy and convergence per sweep, at single-site costs.
 Given a matrix product state $\Psi$ defining a variational space, CBE identifies parts of the orthogonal space carrying significant weight in $H\Psi$ and expands bonds to include only these.
-CBE--DMRG uses no mixing parameters and is fully variational. \\ \\
+CBE--DMRG uses no mixing parameters and is fully variational.
+Using CBE--DMRG, we show that the Kondo--Heisenberg model on a width 4 cylinder features two distinct phases differing in their Fermi surface volumes. \\ \\

 DOI: